Rivett-Carnac baronets

-The Rivett-Carnac Baronetcy, of Derby, is a title in the Baronetage of the United Kingdom.
+The Rivett-Carnac baronetcy, of Derby, is a title in the Baronetage of the United Kingdom.
 It was created on 12 March 1836 for James Rivett-Carnac, Chairman of the East India Company, Member of Parliament for Sandwich and Governor of Bombay.
-His father James Rivett had assumed by Royal warrant the additional surname of Carnac in 1801.
+His father James Rivett had assumed by royal warrant the additional surname of Carnac in 1801.
 The second Baronet represented Lymington in the House of Commons as a Conservative.

 The fourth Baronet was missing for many years, with his last confirmed location being Seattle in 1906.
 After this date he was also reported to have visited Portland, Oregon, Philadelphia, Standerton, Durban and Vancouver.
 On 11 March 1924 an order was issued in the Chancery Division of the High Court of Justice, presuming his death to have occurred on 31 December 1909.

 Admiral John Rivett-Carnac was the younger brother of the first Baronet.
-James William Rivett-Carnac, a younger son of the sixth Baronet, was a vice-admiral in the Royal Navy.
+James Rivett-Carnac, a younger son of the sixth Baronet, was a vice-admiral in the Royal Navy.
 The designer Lulu Guinness is the daughter of the ninth Baronet.